Rocket Dreams

 I know it's a long shot, but I'm going to give it everything I've got.
 I want to explore new worlds and push the boundaries of what's possible.
 One day, I'll write in this diary from space.
 I can feel it.

-- Replica: A copy or reproduction of something.
+- A copy or reproduction of something.

 You Might Also Like